 Related

-How can organizations leverage emerging technologies such as artificial intelligence or machine learning to enhance the collection and analysis of customer insights for improving internal CX communication and collaboration?
+How can CX ambassadors leverage emerging technologies such as artificial intelligence and machine learning to enhance their understanding of customer behavior and preferences in order to further improve the overall customer experience?